U.S. House members raise doubts about Manchin environmental permitting deal - NewsBreak

 “The permitting and public notice and comment provisions mandated by the National Environmental Policy Act (NEPA) are among the only tools local communities have to force careful review of federal projects that may have serious, long-term, environmental, and public health consequences in those communities,” the letter says.

-Grijalva is still gathering signatures from members and expects to send the letter by the end of the week, House Natural Resources Committee spokeswoman Lindsay Gressard said.
-She declined to list the members who have already signed until the letter is sent, but said more than 50 had attached their names as of Wednesday.
+Grijalva declined to list the members who have already signed until the letter is sent, but said more than 50 had attached their names as of last Wednesday.

 In the letter, members “urge” Pelosi and Hoyer not to include permitting provisions in a continuing resolution, but do not explicitly say they would vote against such a package.

-The post U.S. House members raise doubts about Manchin environmental permitting deal appeared first on New Hampshire Bulletin .
+The post U.S. House members raise doubts about Manchin environmental permitting deal appeared first on Ohio Capital Journal .

 Comments / 0